Updated August 11, 2020.

 This is one of the most stunning natural wonders I’ve ever seen.
 Don’t miss it!

 There are car parks (parking lots) that will shorten the walk, but you will still need to wear your good walking shoes if you choose to drive and walk.
 There are many boat options to choose from, so take your pick!

-#2: The round-trip hike takes anywhere from 2.5-3 hours, depending on how many off-shoots you take.
+This depends on how many off-shoots you take.
 There are other coves to explore, as well as a lovely lookout platform off the path, so plan to take your time and really see all the beauty!

 But not all.
 We started from Hahei Beach, and we had to walk through some sand, but for the most part, the terrain is paved.
 You will also encounter stairs, however, so be ready for those, too!

-#4: There are bathrooms at Cathedral Cove, and they have the best view.
+#4: There are bathrooms at Cathedral Cove.

 You can definitely visit at high tide, but the arch will be off-limits due to the water.
 It’s still beautiful, though!
 And you will not feel like you’re missing out either way.
 See low tide times here!

+What do you think?
+Are you ready for your trip to the Coromandel?
 Not sure what to pack?
 Check out my post all about Summer Travel Gear!